Žiar nad Hronom: Natives' Meeting in Horné Opatovce

 The village of Horné Opatovce had been through a turbulent period after the construction of aluminium plant in Žiar nad Hronom.
 The plant was in the immediate proximity of the village.
 When the production had commenced, technological standards and processes were insufficient to sustain the life in the settlement.
 Fauna had begun to disappear from the area and the public health had deteriorated.
 The village was repeatedly covered by fine ashes from the nearby plant chimneys.
 The government had decided to abolish the village by decree in 1969.
 Majority of the original population had resettled to then-expanding town of Žiar nad Hronom, as well as nearby village of Hliník nad Hronom, or other major cities across the country.
 Natives and their relatives meet annually in the St. Lawrence Church in the village and commemorate their village of origin.

 Žiar Fair

-Žiarsky jarmok (translates to 'Fair of Žiar nad Hronom') is annual event hosted in October.
+Žiarsky jarmok (translates to 'Žiar Fair', historically known as Svätokrížsky jarmok) is annual event hosted in October.
 It is a continuation of a historic tradition of trading fairs hosted by towns and cities across the country, where craftsman, artisans and other smiths met and traded their works.
 The Fair was one of the better-known fairs across Slovakia.
 Contemporarily, it is popular for its entertainment, rides, musical performances, traditional food or game stalls.
+In 2023, it attracted roughly 20 thousand visitors from the city and the neighbouring regions, 350 seller stalls and 80 food and beverage sellers.